njamesgeorge1223/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/README.md

 ## Overview

-The Crypto Clustering project aims to predict if cryptocurrencies are affected by 24-hour or 7-day price changes using unsupervised learning techniques, specifically K-means clustering.
-Additionally, the project explores the impact of dimensionality reduction using Principal Component Analysis (PCA) on clustering.
+This Cryptocurrency Clustering project predicts if cryptocurrencies are affected by 24-hour or 7-day price changes using unsupervised machine learning techniques, specifically, K-means clustering.
+Also, the project explores the impact of increased clustering and clarity using Principal Component Analysis (PCA) on clustering.

-## Steps

-1. Load and preprocess the data.
-2. Scale the data using StandardScaler.
-3. Find the best value for k using the elbow method.
-4. Cluster cryptocurrencies with K-means using the original scaled data.
-5. Perform PCA to reduce the features to three principal components.
-6. Find the best value for k using the PCA data.
-7. Cluster cryptocurrencies with K-means using the PCA data.
-8. Visualize and compare the results using hvPlot.

 ## Results